-Virus surge upends plans for companies trickling back to office
+Virus surge upends plans for getting workers back to offices

-The resurgent coronavirus and return of mask recommendations are hampering corporate America’s plans to get back to normalcy.
+(Bloomberg) — The resurgent coronavirus and return of mask recommendations are hampering corporate America’s plans to get back to normalcy.

-Google on Wednesday said it will push back its official office return to mid-October and require workers at its campuses to get vaccinated.
-Lyft is now calling employees back in February.
-Apple has delayed its plans for a broad return to office by at least a month and is requiring masks at most U.S. retail stores, while Ford Motor is reinstating mask mandates at some of its facilities.
+Google on Wednesday said that it will push back its official office return to mid-October and require workers at its campuses to get vaccinated.
+Lyft Inc. postponed its return date to February, while Twitter Inc. shut its recently reopened workplaces.
+Citigroup Inc. is requiring masks at the office, and Walt Disney Co. is again mandating them at its Florida and California parks.

-A jump in COVID-19 cases and a slowdown in vaccinations has left U.S. companies once again struggling with how to adapt to the virus, just as it seemed like shots would allow workers to return to offices and resume pre-pandemic norms.
+A jump in Covid-19 cases and a slowdown in vaccinations has left U.S. companies once again struggling with how to adapt to the virus, just as it seemed like shots would allow workers to return to offices and resume pre-pandemic norms.
 Even for employees who’ve had jabs, the highly transmissible delta variant is raising concerns of breakthrough infections, spread to unvaccinated children and broader disruptions to economic activity.

 “It feels like it’s getting a little crazy again,” said Katrina Burch, an assistant professor in the department of psychological sciences at Western Kentucky University and director of the school’s industrial organizational psychology master’s degree program.
 “It’s really challenging for any organization to manage and take in this information.”